agersant/crystal/docs/api/ui/ui_element_update_tree.md

 | Name         | Type     | Description            |
 | :----------- | :------- | :--------------------- |
 | `delta_time` | `number` | Delta time in seconds. |

+When calling this variant, without explicit `width` and `height` arguments, the element will be sized to its desired size.

 ## Usage